Alcohol-Induced Liver Disease

 - Yellowing of the skin and eyes (jaundice)

-Alcoholic cirrhosis, all of the symptoms of alcoholic hepatitis and
+Alcoholic cirrhosis, all of the symptoms of alcoholic hepatitis and the following:

 - Enlarged spleen